 Students in the criminal justice graduate program can choose from six tracks:

-General Track (30 credits) - Choose six electives from across the tracks in addition to the four core courses.
+- General Track: Choose six electives from across the tracks in addition to the four core courses.

-Behavior Management (30 credits) - Take courses on addiction, mental health and youth culture and deviance and learn how to manage these issues in the context of criminal justice.
+- Forensic Behavioral Health: Take courses on addiction, mental health and youth culture and deviance and learn how to manage these issues.

-Federal Law Enforcement (30 credits) - Dig into topics like forensic financial analysis, white collar crime and federal justice with this track.
+- Federal Law Enforcement: Dig into topics such as forensic financial analysis, white-collar crime and federal justice.

-Intelligence and Crime Analysis (30 credits) - Explore the intelligence area of criminal justice at a variety of levels, including intelligence policy and process.
+- Intelligence and Crime Analysis: Explore the intelligence area of criminal justice at a variety of levels, including intelligence policy and process.

-Homeland Security (30 credits) - Classes on terrorism threats and strategy, risk assessment and the socioology of disaster are covered in this track.
+- Homeland Security: Classes on terrorism threats and strategy, risk assessment and the sociology of disaster are covered in this track.